blockbtheriault/gooseR/README.md

 - goose_template_*(): Robust templating (create/apply/save/load/validate)
 - goose_addin_*(): One-click IDE addins for chat, code review, templates, snippets

-## About Goose (the platform)
-Goose is a CLI-oriented AI assistant that works with multiple providers and models.
-It supports:
-- Sessions for persistent context
-- Recipes for automated multi-step workflows
-- Extensible integrations across tools and environments

-If Goose CLI is already installed and working, gooseR requires no additional R configuration (this applies to anyone with the Goose CLI, not just Block employees).
-If you need to configure your provider/model/key, use goose_configure().

 ## Documentation & Examples
 - Vignettes: run `browseVignettes("gooseR")` to open the overview and use-case demos.